 - Make sure that your gutters are clean and that the downspouts are releasing water about 5 feet or more away from your foundation.

 - Be wary of shrubs and other vegetation.
-If they are growing too close to your foundation, their rotted roots can create a passageway which can allow water to flow down to your foundation.
+If they are growing too close to your foundation, their rotted roots can create a passageway that can allow water to flow down to your foundation.

 - Use a waterproofing product like Drylok or Xypex on your walls to fix minor, irregular leaks.